-To Hinckley, the success of the work started by Smith appeared nothing but Providential.
-But then, so too was Joseph’s early childhood.
-Though his early life seemed to be marred with setbacks, with his father going bankrupt shortly after his birth in Sharon, Vermont, the Lord, Hinckley posited, nonetheless continued to direct their path Economic disappointment in Sharon, and later Norwich, Vermont, eventually led the family to Palmyra, New York, where Joseph would see God the Father and Jesus Christ in a secluded grove of trees.
-“It appears,” Hinckley rejoiced, “that it was all part of the plan of the Lord to get them where they needed to be” so that Joseph could see God the Father and Jesus Christ in vision and eventually spread the restored gospel throughout the earth.
-In Hinckley’s eyes the humble homestead found in Sharon Vermont, and the granite monument which now graced the landscape now signified God’s continued providential guidance of a church established two centuries before.
+To Hinckley, the global success of the work started by Smith appeared nothing but Providential.
+But this came as no surprise when one considered the circumstances of Joseph’s own childhood.
+Though his early life seemed to be marred with setbacks, Hinckley explained, with his father going bankrupt shortly after his birth in Sharon, Vermont, the Lord nonetheless continued to direct his path Economic disappointment, Hinckley continued, eventually led the family to Palmyra, New York, where Joseph would soon see God the Father and Jesus Christ in a secluded grove of trees.
+“It appears,” he rejoiced, “that it was all part of the plan of the Lord to get them where they needed to be” so that Joseph could found a church capable of spreading the restored gospel throughout the earth.
+In Hinckley’s eyes the humble homestead found in Sharon Vermont, and the granite monument which now graced the landscape signified God’s providential guidance of an expanding church established two centuries before.
+Once a blank slate upon which to shift the Saints’ understanding of their religious heritage in the wake of polygamy, by 2005, the monument had become a marker of continued religious vitality.

 Gerry Avant, “Memorializing Prophet who was born here,” Church News, 12/31/2005, 9; Gerry Avant, “Joseph, the Seer: Commemorating 200 years,” Church News, 12/31/2005, 3.